ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The ACS contains Attester state that has been authorized by Verifier processing and Appraisal Policy.

 Appraisal Context:
-: A structure that contains all state needed for performing the Appraisal Procedure.
+: A structure that contains all validated state needed for performing the Appraisal Procedure.

 Appraisal Policy:
 : A description of the conditions that, if met, allow acceptance of Claims.
 Typically, the entity asserting a Claim should have knowledge, expertise, or context that gives credibility to the assertion.
 Appraisal Policy resolves which entities are credible and under what conditions.
 See also "Appraisal Policy for Evidence" in {{-rats-arch}}.